-They didn’t go aggressive on introducing in-app purchases in the onboarding process.
+They didn’t go aggressive with introducing in-app purchases during the onboarding process.
 Instead, they focused on the social aspect of the game.

 Oftentimes, slot games are all over the place and come with messy features.

-This is a mistake Moon Active avoided making – the design is both clean and original.
+This is a mistake Moon Active avoided – the design is both clean and original.

 You don’t expect much from a slots game design, and Coin Master has an innovative approach to it.

 The art style is casual just like the game itself, and the start menu does not require much thinking about the features.

 Some of the game’s key design features revolve around the protagonist of the game – the pig.
 It can be found all over the game: in events, offers, etc.